mrphysics-bonn/python-ismrmrd-reco/README.md

 Reconstruction can be started via the provided `client.py` from the "python-ismrmrd-server" folder:

-- Run `python client.py -c bart_pulseq -o debug/out.h5 ../example_data/pulseq_gre_dataset.h5`.
+- Run `python client.py -c bart_pulseq -o recon/out.h5 ../example_data/pulseq_gre_dataset.h5`.
 The option "-c" submits the configuration for the current reconstruction, which is evaluated in `server.py` and starts the respective reconstruction script.
 The option -o defines the image output path.
 - The scripts `send_data_pulseq.sh` and `send_data_jemris.sh` can be used for sending data.
-For example, the above command reduces to `./send_data_pulseq.sh example_data/pulseq_gre_dataset.h5 debug/out.h5`.
+For example, the above command reduces to `./send_data_pulseq.sh example_data/pulseq_gre_dataset.h5 recon/out.h5`.
 - Required only for reconstruction of JEMRIS simulation data: Install the client in your conda environment by running `pip install .` from the "python-ismrmrd-server" folder.
 This lets you execute the client from anywhere.
+- Images can be plotted with the `plot_img.py` script.
 - Debug files (in npy format) and a log file are stored in the "debug" folder

 ## Reconstruction of Pulseq data